+Test Environment

+- 1. Students must show their nursing student ID badge to enter the testing site. - 2.
+Prior to start of exam, students are responsible for BSN student ID, personal Exemplify password, designated electronic device, exam downloaded and sitting in appropriate assigned seat. - 3.
+The following items are not permitted at the student seat during testing: - a.
+Books, notes in any form, or paper (other than materials approved by the faculty/proctor) - b.
+Bags or purses

-- Drinks and Food (hard candy and cough drops are permissible as long as the use of these items are not distracting to others) - Faculty may assign or reassign seating at any time before or during an exam or quiz.
-If a student attempts to alter or change the assigned seat, this may be considered academic dishonesty. - Students should go to the restroom before the test begins.
-To use the restroom during an exam, the student must notify the proctor and use only the specified restroom.
-The proctor may accompany the student to the restroom.
-All materials must be left at the student's seat.
+- c.
+Extraneous clothing (including hats, sunglasses, large coats, etc.).
+Face and hands should be visible. - d.
+Cell phones (should be powered off and placed with belongings) unless being used for Zoom or other media proctoring. - e.
+Any other type of technical or electronic device (such as a Fitbit, Apple Watch, etc.) - f.
+Headphones or earbuds (unless required for the exam) - g.
+Beverages and food (hard candy and cough drops are permissible as long as the use of these items are not distracting to others) - 4.
+Faculty may assign or reassign seating at any time before or during an exam or quiz.
+If a student attempts to alter or change the assigned seat, this may be considered academic dishonesty. - 5.
+During the exam, students may not ask questions about the exam content but should inform the proctor of any error with the exam or exam software.

+Leaving Test Environment

+- 1. If scratch paper is provided during exam, it must be turned in upon completion of exam with student's first and last name. - 2.
+If a dry erase board is being used it must be erased and shown to the proctor at the end of the exam. - 3.
+Students should go to the restroom before the test begins. - 4.
+To use the restroom during an exam, the student must notify the proctor and use only the specified restroom. - a.
+The proctor may accompany the student to the restroom. - b.
+The exam time clock will not stop during a restroom break. - 5.
+All materials must be left at the student's seat. - 6.
 Students must follow all instructions and are not permitted to access any resources, enter other areas of the building, or leave the building.

+Exam Reviews and Student Questions About an Exam

-The exam time clock will not stop during a restroom break. - During the exam, students may not ask questions about the exam content but should inform the proctor of any error with the exam or exam software. - If scratch paper is provided, it must be turned in with student first and last name at the end of the exam. - If exam review is provided immediately following the exam or at a designated time, all secure review sessions must occur in a proctored environment.
-Students are not permitted to bring personal belongings and should treat review sessions like an exam session.
-Faculty will determine which exams are available for review.
-Availability of secure exam review is subject to change. - Students who have questions about an exam should submit the question in writing, citing text pages or class notes, to the faculty within one week of the exam or exam review (if provided).
-After consideration of the student question and supporting content, the faculty will make a final determination regarding accepted exam answers. - Faculty recommend that students who score less than 77% on any exam or who at any time in the semester drop below a 77% average make an appointment with faculty for an academic conference.
+- 1. All exam reviews will be conducted in a secured and proctored environment.
+Exam reviews will be treated as an exam session and students will not be permitted to bring personal belongings. - 2.
+Faculty will determine those exams available for review and all review sessions are subject to change. - 3.
+Students who have questions about an exam should submit the question in writing, citing text pages or class notes, to the faculty within one week of the exam or exam review (if provided).
+After consideration of the student question and supporting content, the faculty will make a final determination regarding accepted exam answers.

+- 4. Faculty recommend that students who score less than 77% on any exam or who at any time in the semester drop below a 77% average make an appointment with faculty for an academic conference. - 5.
 Students should review the gradebook on Blackboard frequently.